pierrotdx/phoga-front/README.md

 ### Global structure

 This project is composed of three sub-projects:

 - the client application to display photos to visitor,
 - the back-office application to add/edit/remove the client photos,
 - a library shared between the two applications.

 ### Current state

 The project is still under development and not ready for production.
+The staging version of the client can be previewed [here](https://phoga-client-dot-phoga-449314.ew.r.appspot.com).